 "It's why you make the big bucks."
 Steve took a slow turn and then cruised at barely walking speed up Avenue K, the cemetery laid out on their left, grey stone and grey-tan grass and ice-white tracery of snow.
 It didn't seem like a likely place for a cat colony - not enough shelter, not enough food.
 But if somebody was feeding them….
 They turned left again at Remsen and then turned into the main gates, Steve finding a parking place and putting the van in gear.

 "Let's have a look-see," Steve said, zipping his coat up and digging down into his pockets for his gloves.
 Clint was already pulling a violently purple knit cap - with a pom-pom - onto his head.
 The earflaps had little arrows on them.
 Steve pulled on his own cap, which was navy blue with a white star on top, like a skull cap.
 Natasha had taken up knitting over the summer just so, Steve suspected, she could give them all weird knitwear for Christmas.
 Bruce's hat was lime-green with floppy kind of Yoda-ears, and Tony's had had gilt yarn mixed in with the bright scarlet, ending in a long, glittery tassel that hung down the back of his neck.
-Steve was already scouring the Internet to find something equally left-field for Natasha as a New Year's surprise.
+Steve was already scouring the Internet to find something equally left-field for Natasha as a surprise.
 He'd found one with a high-relief knitted spider in black and red that he was seriously thinking about.
-He’d have to have it shipped overnight, though, New Years was in two days.

 Nobody seemed around in the office, and so Steve and Clint set out walking, trailing down the rows of tilting, weathered headstones.
 Most were standard stones, nothing special to the casual eye, and a lot of them had wreaths or little bunches of Christmas-red fake poinsettias and ribbons.
 Up ahead, Steve could see something a bit bigger, quite a bit bigger.
 And that's when he saw the man.